YuankaiQi/REVERIE/README.md

 }
 ```
 ## Integrating into Your Project
++ If you are new to this task, we recommend to first review the VLN task by [Self-Monitor](https://github.com/chihyaoma/selfmonitoring-agent), which helps you set up the R2R simulator.
+And then conduct the following instructions.

 The easiest way to integrate these object infomation into your project is to preload all the objects bounding box/label/visible_pos with the **loadObjProposals()** function as in the eval.py file.
 Then you can access visible objects using ScanID_ViewpointID as key.
 You can use any referring expression methods to get matched objects with an instruction
 ## Note
 + We modify the method to load dataset, see **load_datasets_REVERIE()** in utils.py